Cunane, No. 3 Wolfpack survive 68-66 at No. 23 Virginia Tech - NewsBreak

 Cunane, No. 3 Wolfpack survive 68-66 at No. 23 Virginia Tech

-The Wolfpack (26-3, 17-1 ACC) led almost throughout after outscoring the Hokies 23-12 in the first period and closed the regular season with seven straight wins to break a tie with No. 4 Louisville (25-3, 16-2), which bludgeoned No. 14 Notre Dame 86-64 earlier Sunday.
+The Wolfpack (26-3, 17-1 ACC) led almost throughout after outscoring the Hokies 23-12 in the first period and closed the regular season with seven straight wins to break a tie for the outright top spot with No. 4 Louisville (25-3, 16-2), which routed No. 14 Notre Dame 86-64 earlier Sunday.

+“I told them earlier today in film session: This isn’t toys or food, so we don’t have to share, ok?” coach Wes Moore said.
+“But we knew it was going to be a great challenge.
+And and obviously, Louisville, they’re playing really well right now.
+So we know they’re going to be definitely a force over there in Greensboro, as are a lot of teams.”

 Kayla Jones added 12 points and Jada Boyd 11 for the Wolfpack.